mlgupta/keyper-web/content/post/anatomy-of-openssh-krl/index.md

 Although the use of certificates results in more secure SSH authentication, SSH CA adds the burden of ssh certificate management.
 One can use a centralized system such as  [Keyper](https://keyper.dbsentry.com) to ease that burden.
 Keyper is an Open Source SSH Key and Certificate-Based Authentication Manager, which also acts as an SSH Certificate Authority (CA).
 It standardizes and centralizes the storage of SSH public keys and SSH Certificates for all Linux users in your organization.
 It also saves significant time and effort it takes to manage SSH keys and certificates on each Linux Server.
 Keyper also maintains an active Key Revocation List, which prevents the use of Key/Cert once revoked.
 Keyper is a lightweight container taking less than 100MB.
 It supports both Docker and Podman.
 You can be up and running within minutes instead of days.
 ```</Shameless-Plug>```

-Thats it folks!
+That's it, folks!
 Happy more secure SSH'ing.